 Public transportation service hours can be a determining factor if a person will be able to utilize public transportation for their transportation needs.
 Service hours that do not start early enough or end too early, can make it challenging for an individual to use the public transit system for trips outside the usual workday and in some cases impossible for non-traditional work schedule or social activates that do not fall within the service schedule.
-Expanding service hours or adjusting the existing service day could enable individuals to take on non-traditional work schedule employment or participate in social actives they might not otherwise be able too.
+Expanding service hours, adjusting the existing service day, or offering more flexible transportation options could enable individuals to take on non-traditional work schedule employment or participate in social activities they might not otherwise be able too.